Adroiti/docs-for-code-review-tools/checkstyle-MultipleStringLiterals.md

-Pattern: Multiple occurrences of the same string literal within a single file
+Pattern: Multiple occurrences of the same string literal

 Issue: -